A248/LibertyBans/README.md

 ### License ###

-See the license file, LICENSE.txt, for the full GNU General Public License.
-The license applies to this entire repository.
+See the license file LICENSE for the full GNU General Public License.
+The license applies to this entire repository and is copied into binaries as LICENSE.txt.